Karma Tashi Ling

 All Tibetan Buddhist schools and practice traditions trace their origin directly back to Buddha Sakyamuni.
 In addition, each school traces its founding in Tibet to a particular person, who in turn is connected to a particular tradition in India.

-For further information on Tibetan Buddhist meditation and practices, please see our Practice Overview page.
+Tibetan Buddhism also includes the material of the Vajrayana, which is closely associated with the teachings of Padmasambhava.
+For further information on this approach to meditation and practices, please see our Practice Overview page.